NeelShah18/neelshah18.github.io/_posts/2017-03-15-Scopus-analysis.md

 #### About Dataset and processing and cleaning of data:

-1) It is a collection of 1387 paper dataset from SCOPUS journal between 2001 to 2016 published by Indian Universities or India based research center of any industry.
+* It is a collection of 1387 paper dataset from SCOPUS journal between 2001 to 2016 published by Indian Universities or India based research center of any industry.

-2) If a paper has multiple authors from Industry and Indian University, we count that paper as university paper.
+* If a paper has multiple authors from Industry and Indian University, we count that paper as university paper.

-3) If a paper published by industry and non-Indian university, we count that paper as Industry paper.
+* If a paper published by industry and non-Indian university, we count that paper as Industry paper.

-4) During cleaning of data, we consider the different name of Institute as single Institute.
+* During cleaning of data, we consider the different name of Institute as single Institute.
 For example  IIT-Madras, Indian Institute of Technology and IIT-M count as the same institute.

-5) We also consider the different name of same industry as single industry, For example, TCS and tata consultancy service count as the same industry.
+* We also consider the different name of same industry as single industry, For example, TCS and tata consultancy service count as the same industry.

+**Dataset and Jupyter notebook is available under MIT - open source license.
+If you want to use this code or data feel free to do it, But,  Please cite me.**

+* Link to the repository : [click here!](https://github.com/NeelShah18/scopus-analysis-for-indian-researcher)
+* Link to Code and Dataset(store in SQLite and CSV format) : [click here!](https://github.com/NeelShah18/scopus-analysis-for-indian-researcher)